jensrump/QUACK/README.md

   <h3 align="center">QUACK - A Quantum Chemical Toolkit</h3>

   <p align="center">
-    Yet another quantumn chemical program package, but with great ambition and focus on visual appeal and user friendlieness.
+    Yet another quantumn chemical program package, but with great ambition (at least for me) and focus on visual appeal and user friendlieness.
   <br />
-  <a href="https://github.com/jensrump/QUACK/public"><strong>Explore the work in progress </strong></a>
+  <a href="https://github.com/jensrump/QUACK/public"><strong>Explore the work in progress »</strong></a>
   <br />
   <br />
   <a href="https://github.com/jensrump/QUACK/public/demo">View Demo</a>